Seattle / Bellevue's Choice for Personalized, Natural Rhinoplasty Results

 Your face will assume symmetry and be in balance based on where your primary circles lie.
 Balance is the distance between the iris and the middle part of the face when the eyes are equal to the distance between the horizontal level of the iris and the nasal tip, between the nasal tip and the center of the lower lip, and between the center of the lower lip and the bottom of the chin.

 The most accessible way to change the balance of your face is by modifying your nose.
 The distance between the eyes is set.
 Although it can be changed through radical surgery, it is a risky procedure.
 To even consider changing the distance between your eyes would entail craniofacial/neurosurgical procedures.
 Not an attractive option.
-The mouth can also be changed to some degree through oral maxillofacial procedures involving cutting through your facial bones and set them in a new position.
+The mouth can also be changed to some degree through oral maxillofacial procedures involving cutting through your facial bones and setting them in a new position.
 This often requires wiring the jaw shut for weeks at a time.
-Chin plastic surgery and reshaping is also feasible.
-However, with the chin being at the bottom of the face, any changes here have significant less impact compared to the rhinoplasty procedure.
+Plastic surgery and reshaping of the chin are also feasible.
+However, with the chin being at the bottom of the face, any changes here have significantly less impact compared to the rhinoplasty procedure.

 Procedure of Your New Nose